Get the measure of risk. If there’s a problem with your work, protect your business with reputation-saving, legal-cost

 The risk of making a mistake is all too real, and its consequences are potentially very damaging for both you and your client.
 Even small miscalculations and wrong measurements can lead to big claims.

 If things go wrong, your client will want you to pay.
 They might throw in a negligence allegation against you too, just for good measure.
 In any circumstances, defending yourself is necessary, time-consuming and very expensive.

-Surveyors’ professional indemnity insurance pays your legal costs, fights your corner and compensates your client.
+Surveyors’ insurance pays your legal costs, fights your corner and compensates your client.
 You get to keep running your business and, with any luck, get to keep your client too.

 A great result – by any measure.